Tytti is our team leader. She was responsible for project coordination, lab planning, lab work and graphics.

 Gustav is a wet-lab member.
 He was responsible for plasmid design, lab work and finances.

 Natalia is a wet-lab member.
 She was responsible for human practices.
 She also participated in lab work.

 Amanda is a dry-lab member.
 She was responsible for modelling.
 She also took part in human practices, wiki programming and funding.

 Artur is a dry-lab member.
-His responsibilities were modelling and app development.
-He also helped with wiki programming.
+His responsibilities were modelling and app development and wiki programming.
+He also helped with wiki writing.